 GIR: Greens in Regulation

-Hitting a green in regulation is quite simple to understand.
+Hitting a green in regulation is quite simple to understand for most golfers.
 It means being on the putting surface in the holes’s par, minus two shots.
 Let me try to explain a little bit better.
 If you are standing on the tee of a par 4, this means that you need to be on the green in two shots.
 We then count two putts per hole which gives the par number.
 In other words, a par four ‘should’ be a tee shot, an approach shot into the green and then two putts.

 Clearly, this isn’t the reality of golf, whether you are Rory McIlroy or the 36 handicapper who has been playing for a year however, it does give a common way of comparing how we are actually playing a golf hole.